softwareguru/beam-summit-website/content/sessions/b08-networking.md

 draft: false
 ---

-Discover what the Apache Beam experts have to share through Poster sessions, while you network with other event attendees and speakers.
+Discover what the Apache Beam experts have to share through an space where you can ask any questions, while you network with other event attendees and speakers.

-You will be able to contact directly with the experts that created the Posters, and ask any questions.
+You will be able to contact directly with the experts and chat with them at a live environment.

-(This session will happen at gather.town platform - LINK PENDING TO SHARE)
+This session will happen at **[gather.town platform](https://gather.town/app/pDAIn8vGreNFVlH1/beamsummit)**